thebitmonk/send_post_api/docs/AccountintegrationApi.md

-Enable IP Monitoring for a single IP <br>
+Enable IP Monitoring for a single IP

 ### Example
 ```javascript